raul23/Darth-Vader-RPi/docs/main_config.rst

 default) that allows you to run the script ``start_dv`` without printing anything on the terminal, not even the LED symbols when running the simulation nor the exceptions are printed.

+However, you will still be able to hear sounds and interact with the push buttons or keyboard.

 ..
 TODO: exceptions are displayed if happening before setting up logger in start_dv